codefresh-io/plugins/plugins/gitsubmodules/README.md

 ## Usage Example:

-This  example update submodule of a cloned repo.
+This  example updates submodule of a cloned repo.

 The step assumes that the working directory is the cloned repo (which is the default working directory for any free style step)

 ```yaml